SkyblockClient/SkyblockClient-REPO/files/guides/patcher.md

 # Patcher - How do i use it?

 The commands for patcher are:
-> /patcher, /patcher sounds, /inventoryscale
+> /patcher, /patcher sounds, /patcher name, /patcher blacklist, /patcher benchmark /patcher debugfps, /patcher vanilla/optimized (useless), /fov, /sendcoords, /invscale

 From there on you will be greeted with a peculiar GUI (see image below) or with tips on how to use the command.